Functionable/BlurEngineLuaDocs/docs/enums.md

 ## TEXTUREMODE

-Used to change the way the textures tiles larger than 1x1 units are rendered.
+Used to change the way the textures of tiles larger than 1x1 units are rendered.

 ### TEXTUREMODE_STRETCH